 Situated just 13.5 nautical miles west of Dubrovnik, Mljet is the island that contains one of the Croatian national parks – Mljet National Park (info).
 It covers the area of about 54 square km of the whole western bit of the island.
 The Park also includes two salted lakes – Veliko and Malo Jezero.
 The population of the island is about 1100 permanent inhabitants.
 Initially settled by Greeks and Romans, in 1410 the island becomes part of Ragusa, the Dubrovnik’s republic.
-After the brief Napoleon rule at the beginning of the 19th century, the Austro Hungarian empire continued to rule the island for a number of years.
-The island became part of the Croatian territory at the end of the WW1.
+After the brief Napoleon rule at the beginning of the 19th century, the Austro-Hungarian empire continued to rule the island for a number of years.
+The island became part of the Croatian territory at the end o WW1.

 Here is a list of my top 5 favourite Mljet beaches:

 This sandy beach (above and below photo) is situated at the southeastern tip of the island, positioned in the deep bay facing south.
 Sunny for most of the day, a beach is an ideal place for children and families.
 Due to its location away from the National park, the bay is peaceful for most of the tourist season.
 The scenery and views are breathtaking.
-Several great accommodations options are available in the bay itself, the best one is definitely the Pine Tree Boutique Apartments.
-Facilities on the beach include a couple of restaurants, beach bar, beach rental shop and a small grocery store with basic supplies.
+Several great accommodation options are available in the bay itself, the best one is definitely the Pine Tree Boutique Apartments.
+Facilities on the beach include a couple of restaurants, a beach bar, a beach rental shop and a small grocery store with basic supplies.
 Popular among passing by sailors, the bay is also easily reachable by car or bus from the main island’s ports – Sobra, Pomena and Polace.
 (GPS Location 42°41’59.3″N 17°44’24.4″E)